Microscopic analysis of spin-momentum locking on a geometric phase metasurface: Spin-Momentum Locking

-If all $\Delta_{m}$ were zero, the previous expressions would give rise to the following Bragg laws.
-The term proportional to $\mathbb{1}$ preserves spin and the associated Bragg law $k_x^{out} = k_x^{in} + n_0 G^{0} $, with $G^{0} = 2 \pi/L$, would be the one that would appear if all grooves were parallel (and it is denoted as ``standard'' Bragg law~\cite{shitrit2013spinoptical}).
-The terms inside the summatory change spin by $\pm 1$ and shift the standard Bragg law by a term that depends both on the spin change and the winding number: $k_x^{out} = k_x^{in} + n_0 G^0 \mp k_{g}$, where $k_{g } \equiv 2\pi \, 2 n_w /(NL)$ is the geometric momentum.
-This condition is denoted spin-orbit Bragg law~\cite{shitrit2013spinoptical} and corresponds to the exact spin-momentum locking mechanism.
+If all $\Delta_{m}$ were zero and all change of basis matrices $R$ were the identity, which only occurs at the direction normal to the surface, then the previous expressions would give rise to the following Bragg laws.
+The term proportional to $\mathbb{1}$ in the Eq.~\ref{eq:Zs} preserves spin, $\sigma_{out} = \sigma_{in}$, and the associated Bragg law $k_x^{out} = k_x^{in} + n_0 G^{0} $, with $G^{0} = 2 \pi/L$, would be the same one that would appear if all grooves were parallel (and so it is denoted as ``standard'' Bragg law~\cite{shitrit2013spinoptical}).
+The terms inside the sum in the Eq.~\ref{eq:Zs} swap spin, $\sigma_{out} = \sigma_{in} \pm 1$, and shift the standard Bragg law by a term that depends both on the spin change and the winding number: $k_x^{out} = k_x^{in} + n_0 G^0 \mp k_{g}$, where $k_{g } \equiv 2\pi \, 2 n_w /(NL)$ is the geometric momentum.
+This condition is denoted as spin-orbit Bragg law~\cite{shitrit2013spinoptical} and corresponds to the exact SML mechanism.

-Notice that the standard and spin-orbit Bragg laws have arisen in a system without a global lattice symmetry that combines translation and rotation.
+These two Bragg laws have been amply used to discuss experimental results but, as mentioned before, they were derived only for the cases of continuous spatial modulation~\cite{bomzon2002spacevariant} and in a lattice that presents a combination of translation and rotation symmetry of the {\it whole} lattice)~\cite{shitrit2013spinoptical}.
+In our treatment, they appear from the groove-mediated geometric couplings between Bragg modes in a system without a global rotational lattice symmetry.
 Thus, SML is a feature of the basis of the unit cell and not of the symmetry of the whole lattice.
-This constitutes the first significant result of this Letter.

-However, for Bragg modes away from normal incidence $\Delta_{m} \ne 0$, and the terms proportional to $\sigma_{x}$ in Eq.~\ref{eq:approxSML} must be considered.
+However, $\Delta_{m} \ne 0$ and $R \neq \mathbb{1}$ for Bragg modes with wave vectors away from the surface normal, so the terms proportional to $\sigma_{x}$ in both $Y_m$ and the modifications when passing from $C_{mm'}^z$ to $C_{mm'}$ must be considered.
 These terms flip circular polarization before the geometric couplings are applied.
-Thus the momentum conservation laws that originate from Eq.~\ref{eq:Zs} still hold, but the exact link between changes in momentum and spin, previously described when assuming $\Delta_{m} = 0$, now breaks down.
+Thus the symmetry that leads to Eq.~\ref{eq:Zs} still holds, but the exact link between changes in momentum and spin, found when assuming $\Delta_{m} = 0$ and $R=\mathbb{1}$, breaks down.